Fire and rescue services

 This agreement doesn't cover other countries in the EU.

-Due to post COVID backlog, there may be delays in accessing medical treatment through the NHS.
+There may be delays in accessing medical treatment through the NHS.

 The NHS won't cover the cost if you need a medical evacuation.
 Medical evacuation can be very expensive.
 Get comprehensive travel insurance before you leave Australia.